Introduction

 Conclusion

-In conclusion, the characters of “Dragon Age: Inquisition” stand as vibrant, multifaceted personalities whose stories, relationships, and development enrich the game’s narrative depth and player experience.
-From companions with diverse backgrounds and motivations to advisors guiding the fate of nations, each character contributes uniquely to the Inquisition’s journey through Thedas.
+To sum up, the characters of “Dragon Age: Inquisition” are extremely vivid and complex individuals whose tales, connections and growth add to the game’s narrative depth and player experience.
+Starting with companions that come from various backgrounds and have different motivations to advisors deciding the fate of nations, each character plays a distinct role in the Inquisition’s expedition across Thedas.